TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 ## Symfony 4

-You can upgrade to Symfony 4 while handling named services upgrade, but Symfony 4.4 is a last one that allow it.
+You can upgrade to Symfony 4 while handling named services upgrades, but Symfony 4.4 is the last one to allow it.
 Symfony 5 would crash.

 ### PSR-4 Autodiscovery

-Symfony 3.3 introduced [PSR-4 based service discovery](https://symfony.com/blog/new-in-symfony-3-3-psr-4-based-service-discovery).
-It was slightly buggy till Symfony 4.0, so I would first upgrade to Symfony 4 before starting using it.
+Symfony 3.3 introduced [PSR-4-based service discovery](https://symfony.com/blog/new-in-symfony-3-3-psr-4-based-service-discovery).
+It was slightly buggy until Symfony 4.0, so I would first upgrade to Symfony 4 before using it.

 What is it?
 Before, we had to register each service manually - one by one: